WFSC-DataWrangling-Sp25/MillerFinalProject/README.md

 A quick note: I tend to prefer UpperCamelCase when naming my stuff, opposed to the snake_case.
-It's just how my brain works and what is most convenient for typing for me, I hope it isn't too much of an issue
+It's just how my brain works and what is most convenient for

 My project will have both DataRaw and DataClean under a Data folder, where Raw will have crude, unmodified data and Clean will have cleaned, modified data.